-Though customer support channels today include live chat, social media, and texting, more than 50% of consumers say phone support still provides the fastest resolution.
+Omnichannel customer support channels today include popular digital channels like live chat, social media messaging, and business texting–but over half of consumers say phone support still provides the fastest resolution.

 Read on to learn more about Zendesk Talk’s available features, pricing, and overall user experience.